 What is ‘Ethical Investing’?

-What are some additional investments some investors choose not to own?
+What are examples of investments some investors choose not to own?

-They could include global mining companies, cigarette manufacturers, weapons makers, or companies that derive the majority of their revenues from gambling, pornography, or poor environmental practices (consider logging companies or fish farms).
-Some investors prefer to avoid investing in companies which test on animals, keep them in poor conditions, or require excess freshwater resources to produce what they do (think of the challenges of Coke operating India where freshwater reserves are challenged).
+They could include mining companies, cigarette manufacturers, weapons makers, or companies that derive the majority of their revenues from gambling, pornography, or practices harmful to the environment (consider logging companies or fish farms).
+Some investors prefer to avoid investing in companies which test on animals, keep them in poor conditions, or require excess freshwater resources to produce what they do (think of the challenges of Coke operating in India where freshwater reserves are challenged).